nais/doc/docs/security/salsa/salsa.md

 https://salsa.[tenantname].cloud.nais.io
 For instance, you can visit [nav-salsa](https://salsa.nav.cloud.nais.io) as an example.

-To log in, use the OpenID button, which will redirect you to your organization's identity provider.
+To sign in, utilize the OpenID button, which will redirect you to your organization's identity provider.

-In Dependency-Track, each container in a deployment will have its own project.
-The project's name is a combination of the cluster, team name, application name, and the container image name.
-You can search within projects using the following tags:
+Within Dependency-Track, each container in a deployment is associated with its own project.
+The project's name is composed of the cluster, team name, application name, and/or the container name.
+You can conduct searches within projects using the following tags:

 * Team
 * Application